chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 This is an ongoing initiative sponsored by Microsoft[^2] to speed up CPython - the reference implementation of the Python Programming Language.
 Microsoft employs a developer team led by Guido van Rossum, the creator of Python and a CPython core developer, to work with the Python community to ideate, prototype, and implement features that will improve Python's performance.

 This team includes long-term contributors to CPython and other Python libraries who understand the community workflows, priorities, and decision-making.
-They make an active effort to contribute to maintenance tasks and work on activities that benefit the entire community.
+They actively contribute to maintenance tasks and work on activities that benefit the entire community.

 > [Michael] Droettboom says he hopes they [volunteer core devs] don't feel "overloaded" and works to take off "some of that burden."
 "We've kind of created a little more burden on those people.
 So it's only fair that we also ask what we can do to help."
 >